usertive/exportable-next-i18next/README.md

 yarn add @usertive/exportable-next-i18next
 ```

-You need to also have `react` and `next` installed.
+You need to have `react` and `next` installed.

 ### 2. Prepare the translation content

-By default, library expects your translations to be organised as such:
+By default, the library expects your translations to be organised as such:

 ```text
 .